Shahliza8/Class/README.md

-This is the first repository for merging.
+This is the first repository for merging